jakobjassmann/pond_project/README.md

 ## Content

-This repository contains the scripts and tabular data needed to regenerate the analysis presented in Assmann et al (in prep). <br><br>
+This repository contains the scripts and tabular data needed to regenerate the analysis presented in [Assmann et al (preprint)](https://doi.org/10.21203/rs.3.rs-5581925/v1). <br><br>
 *Note: Additional raster data (drone imagery and DSMs) are requried.
 These are available on the Zenodo, see details below.*

 - [1.
 Folder structure](#1-folder-structure)